SpoticordMusic/spoticord/CONTRIBUTING.md

 #### Git Hooks

-We make use of the pre-commit git hook to run `rustfmt` and `clippy` before you commit your code.
+We make use of the pre-commit git hook to run `clippy` before you commit your code.
 To set up the git hooks you can run the following command:

   ```bash
   git config core.hooksPath .githooks